KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 HTML Widget
 ~~~~~~~~~~~

-The HTML widget allows to add customized HTML and CSS code to add very custom dynamic elements to the cockpit.
+The HTML widget allows to add customized HTML and CSS code to implement very flexible and customized dynamic elements to the cockpit.
 This widget supports all HTML5 standard tags and CSS3 properties.

 .. warning::

         For security reasons no custom Javascript code can be added to html tags.
-Every tag considered dangerous will be deleted on save by the filter.
+Every tag considered dangerous will be deleted after saving the document.

-The Edit section of the widget is composed by five tabs: the dataset, HTML editor, style, cross and filters.
+The **Edit** section of the widget is composed by five tabs: the Dataset, HTML editor, Style, Cross and Filters.
 In the editor tab is possible to add the code that will be shown in the widget.
 Clicking on the top expander section in the tab, the one named "CSS" also the CSS editor will be available.

 .. important::